Updated: August 17, 2022

-Remember, if you fail to pay your insurance premiums, it will get cancelled.
+Remember, if you fail to pay your insurance premiums, it will lapse and get cancelled.
 But if you fail to top up your investments, nothing negative happens and your investment will just be there and will continue to grow.

-That’s why it’s better to get the cheapest type of life insurance (so makes it easy to pay), and invest directly in UITFs, mutual funds and/or the stock market.
+That’s why it’s better to get the cheapest type of life insurance (so makes it easy to pay).
+Then just invest directly in UITFs, mutual funds, and the stock market.

 Learn about the concept of BTID – which is “Buy Term, Invest the Difference” – this will help you save a lot of money.

 You don’t need life insurance until the age of 100 as a form of protection.
 It is important for estate planning, but that’s assuming your estate or assets are worth more than the given exemptions by the BIR.

 However, remember that personal finance is personal and it is only you who knows what’s best for you.
 Ask yourself what exactly your needs are, and then that’s the time you seek products that can meet those needs.